YaraElmalah/voyageit-node-mvc/README.md

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please submit an issue or create a pull request.

-## Support
+## License

-For any questions or assistance regarding the VoyageIt Node.js Project, please reach out to our support team at support@voyageit.com.
+This project is licensed under the MIT License.

+Enjoy the convenience and efficiency of the VoyageIt Node.js Project for managing your travel adventures.
+Simplify your travel planning, streamline your itinerary management, and make the most out of your journeys with confidence and ease.

 ## Contact